MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Get-Random.md

 ### System.Object

-You can pipe one or more objects. `Get-Random` selects values randomly from the piped objects.
+You can pipe any object to this cmdlet.
+It selects values randomly from the piped objects.

 ## OUTPUTS

+### System.Int32

+### System.Int64

-### System.Int32, System.Int64, System.Double
+### System.Double

+### System.Management.Automation.PSObject

-`Get-Random` returns an integer or floating-point number, or an object selected randomly from a submitted collection.
+This cmdlet returns an integer or floating-point number, or an object selected randomly from a submitted collection.

 ## NOTES